 These bathroom fixtures have top-notch safety features.
 A standard soaker tub often comes with grab bars, anti-slip flooring, shower chairs, and a wheelchair-accessible bathtub door.
 Plus, shoppers would be thrilled to know they can choose from dozens of different tubs.
 Options range from simple, plain bathtubs to luxury walk-in tubs equipped with high-grade water jets.

 Looking to create a personal miniature spa in your bathroom?
-Head over to Senior Strong for recommendations on the best, most relaxing senior-friendly whirlpool tubs on the market!
+Check out Senior Strong's recommendations on the best, most relaxing senior-friendly whirlpool tubs on the market!

 Take your bathing experience at home to the next level with the Finestra Walk-In Pure Air from Jacuzzi.
 Finestra comes with therapeutic chroma lights, pre-installed skirt panels for quick installation, and top-of-the-line air jets.